PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

   ```

 * [Nightly builds][nightly-build-board] are green

+## 6. Create the new version in Addons Marketplace and update native module compatibility

+{{% notice warning %}}
+**This step requires special rights ([doc to create a new version on Addons](https://www.notion.so/prestashopcorp/Create-the-new-version-in-the-Addons-Marketplace-update-module-compatibility-4aae19abe5b641f9a77e904cd913e50a?pvs=4)).**

+Ask a maintainer from the PrestaShop Company with administrative rights on the Addons Marketplace to perform this step.
+{{% /notice %}}

+{{% notice note %}}
+**This only needs to be done once per release.**

+_(i.e. if done for a beta, it doesn't need to be performed again for the final release)._
+{{% /notice %}}

 {{% notice warning %}}
 If any of above verifications fails, it MUST be addressed in a Pull Requests and merged before moving forward.